permissionlessweb/cw-headstash/README.md

 | `snip120u_code_id` | code-id of the custom snip20 contract
 | `snip120u_code_hash` | code-hash of the custom snip20 contract
 | `snips` | define each  `Snip120u` token included in a headstash instance
-| `circuitboard` | contract address of the circuitboard for this contract instance
 | `viewing_key` | a viewing key (may be used in future, not now)

 ### Snip120u
 Snip120u is a custom snip20 contract,with support to now set allowances when minting new tokens.
 It must be deployed before creating a headstash instance, for each token included. for each `Snip120u` defined when creating a headstash, there must be no duplicate snip120u addresses.
 There may be duplicate snip120u instances for the same token.

-### Headstash-Circuitboard
-The headstash circuitboard serves to broadcast the messages that will convert snip120u's into their public version, and proceed to ibc-transfer tokens to a destination determined by the headstash claimer.

-This contract is given the allowance during the snip120u mint that happens when a headstash allocation is claimed, so it can redeem tokens on behalf of headstash claimers, without revealing their pubkeys.

 ## Contract Functions